chrissnead/Home_Value_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96096924/169173717-18ab393b-cbd3-49db-bf1b-d0d402b6d999.png)

 #### -Create predictions and evaluate R2.
 Evaluate each variable cofficient and R squared to decide is there are some variables that have low influence and worth dropping and restarting the process.
-In this process we decided for to use the following variables that provided the highest R squared: 'Square Feet', 'Zip Mean HHI', 'Zip Pop Density','Lot Size','Year Built'
+In this process we decided for to use the following variables that provided the highest R squared (slightly over 0.7): 'Square Feet', 'Zip Mean HHI', 'Zip Pop Density','Lot Size','Year Built'

 ![image](https://user-images.githubusercontent.com/96096924/169173768-2c9589f4-f579-463e-a24d-f94cd958a1d0.png)